mik90/kinect-time/README.md

     - Save relative to bytes per pixel
   - [x] non-blocking `Kinect::save_frames()`
 - [ ] resize frames to resolution desired by inference engine (160x160x3)
+  - started on this.
+Merging rows and then columns
 - ~~[ ] Use smart pointers instead of raw pointers around libfreenect2 objects~~
   - Nope, this isn't worth it.
 Just causes segfaults when the test-driver is done running
 - [ ] Create Python API with pybind11 so kinect-triton-client can use it